 - They form blooms in polluted water bodies.

-- Some are chemosynthetic autotrophic bacteria that oxidize various inorganic substances like nitrates, nitrites, and ammonia and use the released energy for their ATP production.
+- Some are chemosynthetic autotrophic bacteria that oxidize various inorganic substances like nitrates, nitrites, and ammonia and use the released energy for ATP production.

 - Heterotrophic bacteria are most abundant in nature, as decomposers.

-- They play important role in human life by helping in making curd from milk (lactobacillus bacteria), production of antibiotics (Streptomyces), fixing nitrogen in legume roots (Rhizobia).
+- They play important role in human life by helping in making curd from milk (lactobacillus bacteria), production of antibiotics (Streptomyces), and fixing nitrogen in legume roots (Rhizobia).